 Stalin had long before insisted on the analogy between Napoleon’s 1812 invasion of Russia and Hitler’s attack on the Soviet Union in 1941.
 These two historic events, once linked, added a powerful motivational image to the struggle.

-For the Soviets it was “do or die.”
+For the Soviets it was a matter of survival.
 They were fighting for their very existence, just like they did during the Patriotic War of 1812.

 Since WWII remains to this day known in Russia as the Great Patriotic War, the relation is obvious.
 The very name “Bagration” was chosen to honor a Georgian prince who fought against the French, and who also plays an important role as a character in Leo Tolstoy’s epic War and Peace.